jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

-# Health Warning: Types

-The vector addition example in the previous section was written in fairly high level code.
-We didn't have to think about memory allocation or even types.
-As we move on to more involved examples in this section and beyond, this is increasingly going to change.
-Julia has an optional types system, which in normal Julia usage often means that in practice you can ignore that types exist.
-It is often not possible to ignore types in Julia GPU programming.
-If you are a bit hazy about what types are, I recommend doing a bit of background reading from the Julia manual before proceeding.
-I will assume you know what types are here.

 # Shared Memory and Synchronisation

 Following our example of vector addition in the previous section, you may be left wondering what the point of making a distinction between blocks and threads is.
 This section should make this clear.